t-kramer/climateBOX/Readme.md

 This is where we post about any updates, ask for your feedback and host our Q&A page.<br>
 <br>

-**NOTE: We are still building content and will update the page on a daily basis.
-So, stay tuned!💡**

 <br>

 Have fun!